-April 23rd is National Talk Like Shakespeare Day.
-To honor the upcoming occasion, here’s a look at 11 of the strangest productions, original plays, and acting companies based on the Bard’s inimitable work.
+Today, April 23rd, is Talk Like Shakespeare Day (as well as Shakespeare's birthday).
+To honor the occasion, here’s a look at 11 of the strangest productions, original plays, and acting companies based on the Bard’s inimitable work.

 An advertisement describes this 2000 production as “Shakespeare’s classic tale of murder and intrigue performed by inch-high plastic ninjas and assorted dime store figures on a briefcase-sized stage.
 Grand spectacle on a tiny scale.”
 They've also done Hamlet and Romeo and Juliet.